bxparks/AUnit/README.md

 `pass()`, `fail()` or `skip()`.

 The `TestRunner` in AUnit applies a time out value to all the test cases that it runs.
-The default time out is 10000 milliseconds (10 seconds).
+The default time out is 10 seconds.
 Currently, the time out value is global to all test cases, individual test time out values cannot be set independently.
 If a test does not finish before that time, then the test is marked as `timed out` (internally implemented by the